How to Read an Internet Speed Test

 What is an internet speed test?

-A speed test is a measures how fast your internet is in real-time at that particular moment.
+A speed test measures how fast your internet is in real-time at that particular moment.
 (Yes, your internet speed can vary throughout the day.)
 It’s easy to access and takes less than a minute to complete.

 Typically, internet providers advertise their network’s fastest possible speeds.
 So don’t be surprised if your test results vary day to day and come in slightly lower.
 Besides your provider, additional factors affect your internet experience.
 But before we discuss them, let’s touch on the data measured with speed tests.